Q. How big will the garden be?

 Q. Will the garden be difficult to maintain?

 A. No!
 We will be there for your school to care for the garden as part of the Garden Day and then work with your staff or volunteers to fill in the needed garden care until the next time we visit your school.
 Depending on the size of your gardens, there will be a limited amount of general maintenance needed to ensure good plant growth and health, and a necessary watering schedule.
-For home owner gardens the time commitment for a successful organic garden will depend on the size of the garden and what crops you are growing.
-Maintenance and fertilization contracts are available but optional.

 Q. What vegetables grow well in our area?